-On March 25, 2022, we entered into a Purchase Agreement with Tumim, pursuant to which we have the right, but not the obligation, to sell to Tumim, and Tumim is obligated to purchase up to the Total Commitment from time to time during the term of the Purchase Agreement.
-As consideration for Tumim's commitment to purchase shares of common stock under the Purchase Agreement, we issued to Tumim 50,000 shares of common stock, valued at \$100,000, following the execution of the Purchase Agreement.
+On March 25, 2022, we entered into a common stock purchase agreement (the "Purchase Agreement") with Tumim Stone Capital, LLC ("Tumim"), pursuant to which we have the right, but not the obligation, to sell to Tumim, and Tumim is obligated to purchase up to up to \$10,000,000 of newly issued shares (the "Total Commitment") from time to time during the term of the Purchase Agreement.
+As consideration for Tumim's commitment to purchase shares of common stock under the Purchase Agreement, we issued to Tumim 50,000 shares of common stock (the "Commitment Shares"), valued at \$100,000, following the execution of the Purchase Agreement.